-Prior to issuance of the Coastal Development Permit Amendment A-5-RPV-93-005-A15, the applicant shall record a deed restriction, subject to the review and approval of the Executive Director that shall apply to lots 1-40, VTTM 50666, Lots 1-39 Vesting Tentative Tract Map 50667, and all parcels created by Parcel Map numbers 20970 and 23004.
+Prior to issuance of the Coastal Development Permit Amendment A-5-RPV-93-005-A15, the applicant shall record a deed restriction, subject to the review and approval of the Executive Director that shall apply to lots 1-26, VTTM 50666, Lots 1-39 Vesting Tentative Tract Map 50667, and all parcels created by Parcel Map numbers 20970 and 23004.
 The deed restriction shall be recorded on each lot created in the above tract and parcel maps when such lots are recorded.
+The deed restriction shall amend and restate the deed restriction recorded pursuant to Coastal Development Permit Amendment A-5-RPV-93-005-A15, recorded in the Recorder's Office of Los Angeles County as document number 00 1613036, recorded on October 17, 2000.
 The deed restriction shall provide:

-A. The obligation to complete the habitat, trail and park improvements as required in Conditions 4 and 8 prior to final grading of individual lots or the construction of more than five "model homes" in Tract 50666 or the occupancy of any residential structures.

-B. The requirements for habitat and public access required in the Special Conditions of this coastal development permit.

-C. Notice of the public's right to park on and pass through the streets of this subdivision.

-D. Notice of the land owners' obligations with respect to maintaining the parks and trails and habitat areas and fire breaks required in this permit, including but not limited to the obligation to contribute each owner's fair and reasonable share of the costs of the maintenance of the area, the obligation to participate in special district(s) or associations organized to collect funds and carry out maintenance of the areas and the right of the district/and or accepting agency to manage and maintain the area in accordance with the terms and conditions of this coastal development permit.
-Nothing in this restriction imposes the obligation on a homeowner to personally work on the streets, parks or habitat areas.

-E. Notice of the land owners' obligations with respect to maintaining drainage systems, oil separators, Best Management Practices and other programs and devices required to protect habitat in ocean waters and tide pools, including but not limited to the obligation to contribute each owner's fair and reasonable share of the costs of the maintenance of the drainage systems oil separators or other devices, the obligation to participate in special district(s) or associations organized to collect funds and carry out maintenance of the drainage systems oil separators or other devices and the right of the district/and or accepting agency to manage and maintain the drainage systems oil separators or other devices in accordance with the terms and conditions of this coastal development permit.
+- A. The obligation to complete the habitat, trail and park improvements as required in Conditions 4 and 8 prior to final grading of individual lots or the construction of more than five "model homes" in Tract 50666 or the occupancy of any residential structures. - B. The requirements for habitat and public access required in the Special Conditions of this coastal development permit. - C. Notice of the public's right to park on and pass through the streets of this subdivision. - D. Notice of the land owners' obligations with respect to maintaining the parks and trails and habitat areas and fire breaks required in this permit, including but not limited to the obligation to contribute each owner's fair and reasonable share of the costs of the maintenance of the area, the obligation to participate in special district(s) or associations organized to collect funds and carry out maintenance of the areas and the right of the district/and or accepting agency to manage and maintain the area in accordance with the terms and conditions of this coastal development permit.
+Nothing in this restriction imposes the obligation on a homeowner to personally work on the streets, parks or habitat areas. - E. Notice of the land owners' obligations with respect to maintaining drainage systems, oil separators, Best Management Practices and other programs and devices required to protect habitat in ocean waters and tide pools, including but not limited to the obligation to contribute each owner's fair and reasonable share of the costs of the maintenance of the drainage systems oil separators or other devices, the obligation to participate in special district(s) or associations organized to collect funds and carry out maintenance of the drainage systems oil separators or other devices and the right of the district/and or accepting agency to manage and maintain the drainage systems oil separators or other devices in accordance with the terms and conditions of this coastal development permit.
 Nothing in this restriction imposes the obligation on a homeowner to personally clean the streets or drainage devices.